AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 And I type in "positive number"
 And I press "equals"

-Then: I see the "solution discarding excessive operator" as the result
+Then: I see the "Solution performing operation only once" as the result

 ## Scenario: Interleaving operators (Press *, then press /, then press +)